 What You Need to Know About Hollyhock House

-You can get to the Hollyhock House on the MTA Red Line, but it's a long walk up the hill to reach it.
+Hollyhock House is at 4800 Hollywood Boulevard, Los Angeles, CA. You can get there on the MTA Red Line, but it's a long walk up the hill to reach it.
 Get off at the Vermont/Sunset stop.

 More of the Wright Sites